SCP650/SCP650.github.io/_posts/2019-09-22-Boogieman-UnityVR.markdown

 <div class="iframe-container"><iframe src="https://www.youtube.com/embed/kXyuNnvKIBo" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div><br>

+## Main Takeaways

+This was a highly intense 6-week project.
+I learned a lot about developing in VR.
+Here are some of my main takeaways.

+### 1. Never Seize the Camera in VR

+Our game takes under the bed of a kid's bedroom (the Bogeyman under the bed).
+In one of our iteration, we wanted to show the bedroom environment before going under the bed.
+So we added a "cut scene" where the camera will drop from above the bed to under the bed.

+That...turned out to be a bad idea.
+Seizing the camera meant the play lost control of his or her own head.
+It's disorienting and dizzy.
+Not to mention the drop in height.

+### 2. Use Visual Cues to Direct the Player's view

+Because we cannot seize the camera and add cut scenes, this means a player can have total control over the camera movement.
+This is also where VR stands out from flat-screen media: VR invites the player to discover the environment in a self-paced way.

+That also means the player may miss key animations and moments in the game.
+For example, in our early iterations, the dance floor is a square.
+We noticed many players missed the Boogieman entrance animation completely and are not sure where they should face.
+We later change the dance floor to a long strip to guide the player to look at the Boogieman.

+### 3. If it seems interactive, it needs to be

+In this project, I saw many players feeling disappointed when they try to pick the toys in the environment up and failed.
+It made our game less immersive.

+The magic of VR is the feeling of presence in a virtual world.
+Hence, users will naturally apply the rules of the real world to the virtual world.
+If something looks like it can be picked up, pressed, or thrown, it better should be or else it will ruin the immersive experience.

+We didn't have time to implement this in our 6-week production schedule but it's a good takeaway to keep in mind.

 ## Credits
 This game is made by (in alphabetical order): Ann Maria, Connie Chau, Kalpa Anjur, Lisa Lo, Carter Williams, and me.